 This story was featured in our ELECTricity newsletter in April 2015.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing email@example.com -- we'd love to share your story!

 Contra Costa County is in the northern part of the East Bay of California, near San Francisco.
 The Contra Costa County Elections Division serves over 524,000 voters and has 32 full-time employees.
 Its name in Spanish means “opposite coast.”
 Its county seat, Martinez, is the birthplace of the martini.
 (There is some dispute about this fact -- but not among the locals.)

 County Clerk-Registrar-Recorder Joe Canciamilla took office in April 2013.
 He wanted to create an outreach program that increased access to information, engaged the community, and encouraged young people to see the value and excitement in civic life.
 The weekend before election staff Lori Haywood and Paul Burgarino started to work on the Civic Engagement and Education Program in August 2014, an earthquake happened.
 Over time, they have realized that it’s the daily, tiny movements under the surface that can create a seismic impact on civic participation.

 One of their first goals was to create a strong social media presence.
 They created a new Facebook page, Engage Contra Costa, along with Twitter and Instagram accounts.
 Facebook has been their most successful social media platform.
 They have 432 fans with a goal of reaching 1000 fans.
 They engage their community on Facebook by:

 Posting original memes, or fun graphics, that include important civic information

 Posting pictures that highlight new programs, such as ballot drop-off boxes at city halls

 Distributing content from national organizations like Rock the Vote